Master of Science degree with a major in Kinesiology, option Teaching/Coaching

 Conclusion: An outcome analysis produced several trends, only one study performed by P.E teacher, outcomes in psychomotor domain only, one third standard deviation advantage for control groups in all three outcomes.
 Suggested lack of data focusing on the effects of physical activity interventions, learning strategies, current and best practices in the adapted physical education context.
 Future research should focus on in classroom environment effects In the psychomotor, cognitive and affective domain to provide recommendations for best practices.

 Villalvazo, Osvaldo, "The effects of adapted physical education on students with Down syndrome: A Meta-Analysis" (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 67.